Atom (text editor): Packages

 Like most other configurable text editors, Atom enables users to install third-party packages and themes to customize the features and looks of the editor.
-Packages can be installed, managed and published via Atom's package manager apm.
-All types of packages, including but not limited to: syntactic highlighting support for languages other than the default, debuggers, etc. can be installed via apm.
+Packages can be installed, managed and published via Atom's package manager, Atom Package Manager (APM).
+All types of packages, including but not limited to: syntactic highlighting support for languages other than the default, debuggers, and more, can be installed via the APM.

 History

 Atom was developed in 2008 by GitHub founder Chris Wanstrath as a text editor using the Electron Framework (originally called Atom Shell), a framework designed as the base for Atom.

 Between May 2015 and December 2018, Facebook developed Nuclide and Atom IDE projects to turn Atom into an integrated development environment (IDE).

 In 2018 when Microsoft announced they would be acquiring GitHub, users expressed concern that Microsoft might discontinue Atom, as it competed with Microsoft's Visual Studio Code.
-The future GitHub CEO assured users that development and support for Atom would continue.
+The future GitHub CEO Nat Friedman assured users that development and support for Atom would continue.
 However, within four years, development ceased.
 On June 8, 2022, GitHub announced shutdown of Atom development and archival of all development repositories of Atom by December 15, 2022.

 In 2022, a former developer on Atom, Nathan Sobo, announced that he was building the "spiritual successor" to Atom, titled Zed.
 Unlike Atom, Zed would be written in Rust instead of the Electron framework.

 On January 30, 2023, GitHub announced a breach which exposed "a set of encrypted code signing certificates" some of which were used to sign Atom releases.
 GitHub advised users to downgrade to earlier versions of Atom signed with a different key.

 Following Atom's end-of-life, development continued on a community fork named Pulsar.